radish-es/casebook-property/content/problems/new-brunswick-at.md

 ### The Problem

-**How did British and Canadian law developed prior to the 20th century try to establish a legal basis for settler colonialism?
-Are the remedies being pursued by the parties in the contemporary Wolastoqey and MTI claims an effective response to this colonial context?**
+**How did British and Canadian law prior to the 20th century try to establish a legal basis for settler colonialism?
+Do the remedies being pursued by the parties in the contemporary Wolastoqey and MTI claims effectively address this colonial context?
+Why or why not?**

 ### Analyzing the Problem

-Our problem this week takes a somewhat different form compared to those we have studied so far this term.
+Our problem this week takes a different form compared to those we have studied so far this term.
 Rather than provide you with a stylized set of facts (a "hypo"), the problem draws on real-world legal materials.
-But more importantly, rather than have you "spot" issues and provide a legal analysis based on the facts and law, the problem asks you to develop a historical and normative analysis that demonstrates your engagement with a core theme--the colonial context of property--we are exploring throughout the course (i.e. an "essay-style" answer).
+More importantly, rather than have you "spot" issues and provide a legal analysis based on the facts and law, the problem asks you to develop a historical and normative analysis that demonstrates your engagement with a core theme--property and colonialism--we are exploring throughout the course (i.e. an "essay-style" answer).

-One of the motivations for presenting you with this type of problem at this point in the course is that the contemporary doctrine of Aboriginal Title has changed radically from the late 19th-century.
+One of the motivations for presenting you with this type of problem at this point in the course is that the contemporary doctrine of Aboriginal Title has changed radically since the late 19th-century.
 It would not help you much in your understanding of that contemporary doctrine to apply the legal framework developed more than a century ago directly to a set of facts.
 Nevertheless, because some of the core assumptions from this earlier period still pervade the current law in this area, it is crucial for you to have a clear understanding of its evolution over time.
 We will return to the contemporary legal framework for Aboriginal Title later in the course.